The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 scrutinize it closely, and unless the evidence is overwhelming, he will

-which affords a reason for acting in accordance to his instincts, he
+affords a reason for acting in accordance to his instincts, he will accept it

 Moral indignation is jealousy wearing a halo.